 - Use the Rectangle Tool to draw a rectangle in the upper right corner of the map.
 If necessary, change its color to a dark gray (#858585).

 - Use the Type Tool to add the following title: Block groups in Manhattan where demand exceeds supply for electronics stores.

 - Use the Selection Tool and Properties tab to rearrange, realign, or resize the title and title rectangle as you want.

 Your map is now complete.

 - Save the map.

 Now that your map is finished, you'll export it as a PDF file that you can share with members of your company.
 (See the result link at the top of this page for an example PDF.)

-- On the ribbon, click File and choose Save As.
+- From the File menu, choose Save As.

 - In the Save As window, for Save as type, choose PDF.
 Choose a location and name to save the file and click Save.

 In this lesson, you used ArcGIS Maps for Adobe Creative Cloud to create a map that shows areas of Manhattan Island where the demand for electronics stores exceeds the supply and where median disposable income exceeds $100,000.
 You then saved and opened your map in Adobe Illustrator to finalize the map with graphic design tools.
 Your result is an informative, appealing map that you can present to your employers.